drduh/YubiKey-Guide/README.md

 ## Authentication key

-Type `key 2` again to deselect the second key and `key 3` to select the third key:
+Type `key 2` again to deselect the second key and `key 3` to select the third key, then `keytocard` to transfer it, then `3` as the destination:

 ```console
 gpg> key 2